sergio78180/centreon/doc/en/user/configuration/01actions.rst

 Practice
 ========

-To perfor a massive change:
+To perform a massive change:

 #.
 Select the objects you want change
 #.
 In the **More Actions...** menu click on **Massive Change**